 - 4Close the test trade and verify the close propagates to all followers

-- 5Check the audit log: every action should be recorded with timestamp and latency
+- 5Check the log: every operation, success, and failure should be recorded with a timestamp

 Do not skip this step.
 A test trade costs you the spread on a minimum lot.
-A misconfigured copier going live can blow multiple funded accounts simultaneously.
+A misconfigured copier going live can take down several funded accounts at once.

 Step 8: Activate and Monitor Daily